-When male guppies outnumber females, there’s bound to territorial aggression and mating frustration, which they’ll take out on each other.
+When male guppies outnumber females, there’s bound to be territorial aggression and mating frustration, which they’ll take out on each other.

 There’s only one outcome—injured guppies with torn fins.

-Stressed Out Female Guppies
+Stressed-Out Female Guppies

 Guppy males try hard to woo a female counterpart.
-They’ll put on a show, display sleekest moves, and of course, show off their beautiful spots.
+They’ll put on a show, display the sleekest moves, and of course, show off their beautiful spots.

 If that doesn’t work, they don’t mind chasing and bullying females for forced coercion either.